ASU-SDSL/coconut-fsw/docs/DOCS.md

 To setup this repository, you can follow these steps:
 1. Install dependencies: `sudo apt install -y python3 cmake gcc-arm-none-eabi build-essential git`
 2. Clone with submodules (submodules contains all external libraries including the pic_sdk and freertos): `git clone --recurse-submodules https://github.com/ASU-SDSL/coconut-fsw`
-3. Deploy the firmware to the RP2040
+3. Build and deploy the firmware to the RP2040
     1. Hold the white `BOOTSEL` button on the RP2040
     2. Connect the RP2040 to your computer with Micro-USB
     3. Let go of the `BOOTSEL` button
     4. A USB flashdrive called `RPI-RP2` should connect to your computer
     5. Run `./deploy.sh` - this will also build the firmware
     6. The codebase will now be running on the board.
 It will boot back into the flashed firmware even if powered off and powered on again
-4. If you wish to just build and not deploy, run `./build.sh` - this will generate the `./build/` directory where you can find the uf2 executable under `./build/Debug/main/COCONUTFSW.uf2`
+4. If you wish to just build and not deploy, run `./build.sh` - this will generate the `./build/` directory where you can find the uf2 executable under `./build/Debug/main/COCONUTFSW.uf2`.
+You can also check the contents of the scripts to find out how to build the simulator

 ### Debugging